GSA/ficam-pacs/pages/pacs_enterprise_pacs.md

 permalink: /enterprisepacs/
 ---

-(Original title:  Understanding Enterprise PACS and Security Functions)
+New title: Understand Enterprise PACS (Original title:  Understanding Enterprise PACS and Security Functions)

 ### The Current State of PACS in Government